Evidence Level

 Possible GI upset (nausea, abdominal pain) at higher doses.

-Possible exacerbation of asthma — DO NOT use if you have asthma.
+Possible exacerbation of asthma — DO not use if you have asthma.

 Possible hormonal effects — relevant for hormone-sensitive conditions (e.g., estrogen receptor-positive breast cancer history).